-Here are the most common winter illnesses and ways we can help you get through them.
+Here are the most common winter illnesses and injuries and ways we can help you get through them.

 For many, the winter months bring on nosebleeds.
 This is largely due to the dryer air we encounter both indoors and out.
 A lack of humidity can be damaging to the membranes in the nose, and when that is coupled with excessive nose blowing from other winter maladies, nosebleeds are all too common.

 Often simple nosebleeds will resolve themselves in a short while.
 For these, there is no need to seek medical attention as a few tissues are usually all that is needed.
 But if you’re dealing with chronic or severe nosebleeds this winter, reach out to our team.
 They’ll come to you at your home or office and can help by packing or cauterizing nosebleeds.
 It’s our aim to help you get back to your daily routine with as little disruption as possible.

 Cold, damp weather can bring on aches and pains you don’t normally feel through the rest of the year.
 Those suffering from arthritis, those with old injuries that never completely healed, and plenty of others suffer from this weather-related pain each year.
 If you’re dealing with extra aches in the winter, remember to dress warmly and keep your core body temperature up.
 Adding good stretching exercises to your normal routine can also help alleviate aches and pains while keeping joints active.